simonsarris/simeville/captainslog.md

+### Captain's log, Mar 4, 2020

+Behold, dear reader, the Moon.

+Let us all try to be more like the Moon.

+ss

 ### Captain's log, Mar 3, 2020

 Now working with images for sky and foreground.
 FEELS GOOD.
 Sky is parted out into its own layer (boo) but now z ordering and independent sky darkening (less dark) works (yay).